ahorner/key_control/README.md

 ### Availability

 You can check if `KeyControl` is supported on your system with `KeyControl.available?`.
-This will search for the libkeyutils shared object file in all known default locations, and return a boolean based on detection.
+This will attempt to locate a libkeyutils shared library on the system, and return a boolean based on detection.

-If you want to help improve the list of library locations, please don't hesitate to open an issue or submit a pull request.

 ### Key Storage/Retrieval